mwczapski/private_gitserver_docker_container/README.md

 ### High-level logic

 1. Get repository name and id_rsa.pub path from the command line, or substitiute defaults.
+2. Validate repository name and id_rsa.pub => abort if invalid
-2. Add id_rsa.pub to git server's authorised_hosts store
+3. Add id_rsa.pub to git server's authorised_hosts store
-3. Determine whether repository already exists and abort if it does or if the existence cannot be established
+4. Determine whether repository already exists and abort if it does or if the existence cannot be established
-4. Create a `--bare` repository with the specified name
+5. Create a `--bare` repository with the specified name

 [Top](#Git-Server-Docker-Container)